ivanlori/Fullstacco/README.md

 ## Why another MERN stuff?

 This project started by practising with backend tools like express and node.js; I desired to create something useful also for other people.
-I searched for MERN boilerplates but the resources are not updated or incomplete and, in the worst case, not maintained anymore.
+I searched for MERN boilerplates, but the resources are not updated or incomplete and, in the worst case, are not maintained anymore.
 I will try to make constant updates when needed.
 I hope it can improve your developing project with the MERN stack.

 ## Features